prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 ### **Step 1: Create the Spreadsheet**
 1. Create a new Google Spreadsheet
 2. Name it: "Template Masterfile - 2024-2025"
-3. Create **7 reference sheets** with these exact names (MASTER_DATA, ASSIGNMENTS, and ADVISORY are auto-created by scripts):
+3. Create **7 reference sheets** with these exact names (MASTER_DATA, SUBJECTS, and ADVISORY are auto-created by scripts):
    - SUBJECTS_REFERENCE
    - TEACHERS_REFERENCE
    - SECTIONS_REFERENCE